amirhooseinsajadifar/FRONT_END_DEV/My Front-End Framework & Tech Stack/Readme.md

 ✨ Framer Motion
 For sleek animations and micro-interactions.
 I use Framer Motion to breathe life into interfaces, enhancing the overall user experience.

-💻 Core Tech Toolbox
-Tech	Why I Use It
-HTML5	Semantic structure for clean, accessible, and SEO-friendly markup CSS3	For responsive designs, animations, and layout mastery using Grid & Flexbox JavaScript (ES6+)	Dynamic interactivity, async logic, and app logic flow TypeScript (optional)	Adds static typing for reliability in large-scale projects

 🛠️ Tools That Power My Workflow

 🧑‍💻 VS Code – My development cockpit, loaded with smart extensions

 🔄 Git + GitHub – For version control, collaboration, and code history